Exairnous/hubs-bookmarklets/README.md

 Bookmarklets with "shading" in the name will set the shading to the corresponding type.
 The bookmarklet `restore_shading.js` will return the shading to its original state.

-Note: you must use `restore_shading.js` before activating a new shading bookmarklet, as trying to activate a new shading bookmarklet while utilizing another shading bookmarklet will do nothing (this is to prevent any problems).
+> **_NOTE:_** You must use `restore_shading.js` before activating a new shading bookmarklet, as trying to activate a new shading bookmarklet while utilizing another shading bookmarklet will do nothing (this is to prevent any problems).

 ## Known Issues
 After switching to `solid_shading.js` you will have to click on `restore_shading.js` three times for it to successfully restore.